MOHAMAD-HASSAN-SWID/api_student_project_/README.md

 # api_student_project_
 ### In this API there is a function
-Add Student
+Add Student ,
-Modification to student information delete search
+Modification to student information , delete, search